oleksiyk/kafka/README.md

 * `clientId` - ID of this client, defaults to 'no-kafka-client'
 * `connectionString` - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'
 * `recoveryOffset` - recovery position (time) which will used to recover subscription in case of OffsetOutOfRange error, defaults to Kafka.LATEST_OFFSET
+* `asyncCompression` - boolean, use asynchronouse decompression instead of synchronous, defaults to `false`

 ## GroupConsumer (new unified consumer API)

-Specify an assignment strategy (or use no-kafka built-in consistent or round robin assignment strategy) and subscribe by specifying only topics.
+Specify an assignment strategy (or use __no-kafka__ built-in consistent or round robin assignment strategy) and subscribe by specifying only topics.
 Elected group leader will automatically assign partitions between all group members.

 Example: